ScaledMarkets/dabl/README.md

 * The build language is concise but not cryptic, and encourages the definition of builds that are easy to read and understand, and that are unambiguous.
 * The build language lends itself well to static analysis, for—say—security analysis.
+	(For that to be possible, it is essential that the language is *not merely an extension of a general purpose language*.)
 * The maintainers of the build language have a high regard for backward compatibility, so that language changes do not contribute to the instability of build systems.
 We (Scaled Markets) plan to use a deprecation approach when